filipoff2/model-view-actor/README.md

 # model-view-actor (mva)
 mva is mvvm extention where viewmodel becomes an actor with fault tolerance, routing, messenging, logger
 # What was basic need to reinvent mva?
 Making mobile application uncrashable.
-Biggest problem is undenrstanding what is excpetion and how it should handled.
+Biggest problem is understanding what is excpetion and how it should handled.
 Idea of making apps unkillable was taken from Akka.net in fact from scala/java.
 The actor systems and fault tolerance.
 # What is actor?
 https://doc.akka.io/docs/akka/2.5/fault-tolerance.html#supervision-of-top-level-actors